DustinFoes/password-creator/README.md

 # Read Me!

-This is a my first project using python to create a simple account bank.
-This program will affectively allow you to store, view, and add accounts to the passwords.txt file (This file name will probably change)

-all inputs from the user must be in lowercase
+This is my second attempt at a password vault that will contain a working master password, hashed passwords, and a GUI.

 Not much to it, just run the script!